-If you are charged with a moving traffic offense, you may be eligible to take a driving safety course.
-If you were operating a motorcycle, you must take a motorcycle operator’s training course.
-Do not take a driving safety course without first obtaining permission from the court.
-Once approved, you will have 90 days to complete all requirements.
+- If you are charged with a moving traffic offense, you may be eligible to take a driving safety course.
+Do not take a driving safety course without first requesting by one of the methods below.
+Make your request no later than the appearance date on your citation.
+Once request is made, you will have 90 days to complete all requirements.

 To be eligible to take a driving safety course for citation dismissal, you must: